greglook/merkle-db/DESIGN.md

 for.
 This helps reduce the amount of work done to fetch undesired data from the store.
 If the fields are `nil` or not provided, all record data will be returned.

+Record maps are returned with both rank and the primary key attached as metadata.

 ```clojure
 ; Scan the records in a table, returning a sequence of data for the given set of